Sunday, October 28, 2007

 Its amazing how the Arab - Israel conflicts extends to areas outside of the political and military arenas.
 This article, from gulfnews.com even includes a 1930's style Jewish characature, this time with 'the Jew' as 'cuisine grabber'.

 To me its pretty obvious that Jews having lived all over Europe and the Middle-East have adapted various dishes.
-I am sure, for example that we didn't invent the
+I am sure, for example that we didn't invent the bagel, but maybe we did take it and spread its popularity.

 Why, I ask, can't people of the Mediterranean and Middle-East celebrate the fact that their food has been absorbed into Israeli culture?